pfheatwole/thesis/source/foil_aerodynamics.rst

 through air.

 ..
-Why does this project need the canopy aerodynamics?
+Why does this project need the foil aerodynamics?

 [[The paraglider dynamics model needs all the forces and moments of the glider, which come from Earth's gravity and the air.]]

 ..
-How do you determine the canopy aerodynamics?
+How do you determine the foil aerodynamics?

 * [[Theoretical (predict) vs experimental (measure) approaches to determining wing performance.]]